 Roanoke - Roanoke Mountain Adventures offers Guided Trips or Rentals and Shuttles for Mountain Biking, Kayaking, Cycling, Paddleboarding and other outdoor activities.

-Valley sites lead to mountain trail access in the Shenandoah Valley.
-The best example is the Sherando Lake Loop in Augusta County's Sherando Lake Recreation Area, part of George Washington and Jefferson National Forests.
-For the serious mountain bikers, this is the place to go for almost 20 miles of singletrack trails and dirt/paved roads.
+Lyndhurst - Sherando Lake Loop in Augusta County's Sherando Lake Recreation Area, part of George Washington and Jefferson National Forests is the place to go for almost 20 miles of single track trails and dirt/paved roads.